 Adult Parliamentarian.
 The adult parliamentarian will work with the board to ensure that proper parliamentary procedure is followed at all meetings.
 The adult parliamentarian will serve for a term of three years.

-ARTICLE V MEMBERSHIP
+ARTICLE VI MEMBERSHIP

 Any person interested in and/or engaged in the cattle industry within the State of Arkansas is eligible for membership in this corporation.
 Membership in the corporation is a privilege, and members abusing their privileges may have their membership revoked, after due process, by decision of the Board of Directors.

-Membership shall consist of three classes: Active, Associate, and Honorary.
-Active and Associate Members shall receive a serially numbered membership certificate evidencing the type of membership conferred and the membership fee paid.
+Membership shall consist of two classes: Active and Honorary.
+Active Members shall receive a serially numbered membership certificate evidencing membership conferred and the membership fee paid.
 If an honorary membership certificate is issued, the records of the corporation shall reflect each and every such certificate issued.

 Active Membership.
-Any youth under the age of 20 that pays yearly membership fees is entitled to become an active member of AJCA.
+Any youth ages 20 and under as of October 1 of the current year who pays yearly membership fees is entitled to become an active member of AJCA.

 Honorary Membership.
 Farmers, school superintendents, cattle producers, advisors, teachers, County Extension Agents, businessmen, and others who have rendered outstanding service to the corporation may be selected by the AJCA Board of Directors to receive Honorary Membership in the AJCA.